 Dental floss is extremely effective but it can take some practice to master the technique.

-A water flosser is a device that allows you to shoot a stream of water at and in between your teeth in order to dislodge anything unreachable by a toothbrush, and to clean off plaque.
+A water flosser is a device that allows you to shoot a stream of water at and between your teeth in order to dislodge anything a toothbrush can’t reach.
+Including plaque.

-They have become extremely popular in recent years due to their ease of use and widespread acclaim as a viable alternative to flossing.
+They have become extremely popular in recent years.
+Both due to their ease of use and their widespread acclaim as an effective alternative to flossing.

-Water flossers make use of a small tank of water that either sits on the countertop and is connected to the device by a cord, or they have an even smaller tank of water attached to the device itself allowing for cordless use.
+Water flossers make use of a small tank of water that either sits on the countertop and is connected to the device by a cord.
+Or they may have a small tank of water attached to the device itself allowing for cordless use.

 All you have to do is lean over the sink and spray the water in between your teeth.

-To decide this it’s necessary to look at a number of different factors that can help us figure out which of the two methods is right for us, and our lifestyle.
+To decide, let’s look at a number of factors to help us figure out which of the two methods is right for us, and our lifestyle.

 After that, we’ll take a look at some expert opinions to help us decide which of these methods is better.